rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

 ### RhoSimulator can:
-* Debug Ruby code
+* Simulate Android, iOS and Windows Mobile
-* Debug JavaScript code
+* Debug Ruby and JavaScript code
 * Live-edit HTML and CSS
 * Diagnose network activity and AJAX calls
 * Run on Mac OS X and Windows development hosts